-Budgeted cost: £ 28,092.69
+Budgeted cost: £ 27,450

-Activity Evidence that supports this approach Challenge number(s) addressed Release time from class to cover 1:1 Feedback Learning conversations between teacher and pupil (£12,313.98) EEF toolkit suggests that feedback has high impact (+8 months progress) for low costs.
+Activity Evidence that supports this approach Challenge number(s) addressed Release time from class to cover 1:1 Feedback Learning conversations between teacher and pupil EEF toolkit suggests that feedback has high impact (+8 months progress) for low costs.
 It focuses both the teacher and learner on actions required to achieve goals.
-1, 2, 3 and 4 AH to be a pupil premium champion and released from class to monitor provision for PP pupils - implementing any necessary changes where needed. (£14,375.17) Leadership with a specific focus and related targets is a successful strategy for school improvement.
-1 WELLCOMM assessments to be The EEF recommends that oral interventions show a clear link to the 1 conducted and then communication and language interventions planned as a result. (£1403.54) importance of spoken language and verbal interaction in the class and can lead to +5 months progress impact for low cost.
-As stated in the Government Response to Education Committee Report 2021 - 'Early literacy development and communication and language skills are vital to school readiness as well as outcomes in later life.'
-Teachers make use of PIXL assessment data to inform planning for implementation of whole class therapies and 1:1 intervention. (£0) Gaps analysis enables teachers to refocus and redirect the support and feedback they give to children.
+1, 2, 3 and 4 Achievement for all: The Achieving Schools Programme 2 year partnership for accelerating progress and attainment for schools and Early years focusing on closing the gap for vulnerable and disadvantaged children.
+The Achieving Schools Impact Assessment Report - 2016, summarises the key findings: between Autumn 2011 and Spring 2015 average yearly increases in participating schools in reading, writing and maths were notably above expected level of progress.
+Social outcomes included all 11 case study schools, where attendance and behaviour was an issue, the programme enabled schools to target and improve this.
+Overall the three key areas of impact were: parental engagement, improved pupil attainment and improved inclusivity of vulnerable children.
+1, 2, 3 and 4 AH to be a pupil premium champion and released from class to monitor provision for PP pupils - implementing any Leadership with a specific focus and related targets is a successful strategy for school improvement.
+1 necessary changes where needed.
+WELLCOMM assessment to continue to be implemented across EYFS The EEF recommends that oral interventions show a clear link to the importance of spoken language and verbal interaction in the class and can lead to +5 months progress impact for low cost.
+1 Teachers make use of PIXL assessment data to inform planning for implementation of whole class therapies and 1:1 intervention.
+Gaps analysis enables teachers to refocus and redirect the support and feedback they give to children.
 EEF feedback studies show impact across all age groups with a particular impact on English and Maths.
 1, 2